MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Set up Active Directory

 Active Directory is a critical service in networking, and must be configured correctly.
-Contoso admins will build Active Directory sites for the Contoso datacenter, and for the EUS2 and CUS regions.
+Contoso admins will build Active Directory sites for the Contoso datacenter, and for the eus2 and cus regions.

 1. They create two new sites (`AZURE-EUS2`, and `AZURE-CUS`) along with the datacenter site (`ContosoDatacenter`).
 2. After creating the sites, they create subnets in the sites, to match the VNets and datacenter.